rahulrajeev0824/Portfolio/README.txt

 Welcome to my data science portfolio repository!
-I will be presenting ten projects I created during my master's degree that I believe showcase my skills as a data scientist.
+I will be presenting ten projects I created that I believe showcase my skills as a data scientist.

 1)	Weather Forecast
 a)	Forecast app that uses a weather API to tell the users what the weather is based on their location.